gleechi/gleechi.github.io/pages/0.13.0/unity/unity_get_started_sensors.content.md

 In any VG_MainScript, such as [MyVirtualGrasp.cs](unity_component_myvirtualgrasp.0.13.0.html), a sensor setting can be configured for any {% include tooltip.html tooltip="Controller" text="controller" %} (or {% include tooltip.html tooltip="Sensor" text="sensor" %}) supported through various [VG_ExternalControllers](unity_component_vgexternalcontrollermanager.0.13.0.html).

-As you can see in the top of the MyVirtualGrasp component, you can "Auto-Setup" the whole configuration for some of the most commonly used {% include tooltip.html tooltip="Sensor" text="sensors" %}, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.
+As you can see in each Sensor element, you can "AutoSetup" each configuration for some of the most commonly used {% include tooltip.html tooltip="Sensor" text="sensors" %}, to quickly switch between Oculus controllers, mouse control, finger tracking, and other controllers.

 You can use VirtualGrasp without a VR headset and your scene does not need to be a VR-enabled scene.